20 Best Leg Workouts For Women: Home & Gym

 This squat variation keeps your upper back and hips in a stable position, reducing the reliance on core strength compared to a barbell squat.
 Your hips are in a fixed position and this means that more of the load is taken by the quads.

 The leg press targets your quads, hamstrings, glutes and calves.
-Many gyms have a 45-degree leg press like the one shown, as well as a horizontal leg press — you can use either.
-In the video above, Chontel Duncan demonstrates the 45-degree leg press.
+Many gyms have a 45-degree leg press (as shown above), or a horizontal leg press — either is fine to use.

 This exercise targets the quadriceps, using the lever action of the leg to load the thigh muscle.
 It’s an effective exercise for building lower body strength and muscle definition.